 Once completed, the member’s account will reflect a credit that is applied to future billing.

-Adjustments are used to manually change a member’s account balance.
 This includes applying credits, adding charges, correcting billing errors, or recording refunds for accounting purposes.

 Adjustments affect the member’s account balance and reporting within GymMaster, but they do not move money in or out of the member’s bank account.